kohnmart/website/content/projects/spotify-party copy.md

 that I received at the beginning of 2019.
 So, much of the work was done before my actual study.
 The presentation took place a year later in the Fürth town hall.<br /> <br />

+#### Personal
+I am particularly proud of this project, it is an important milestone in my development.
+I would even call it a personal moonshot.
+No project that I have done to date has involved such responsibility and risk.
+This project was an official assignment that I received at the beginning of 2019.
+So, much of the work was done before my actual study.
+The presentation took place a year later in the Fürth town hall.<br /> <br />

 <image-loader height="overview_image_400" image="dev/spotifyparty/title"></image-loader>